Skip to content

 • They must have free time for language courses, religious activities, cultural events and excursions.

-• If the work contract is for a full year, four weeks pad vacation must be granted else they are entitled to two working days for each full month worked
+• If the work contract is for a full year, four weeks’ paid vacation must be granted else they are entitled to two working days for each full month worked

-• If the family goes on vacation and take the Au Pair with, it counts as work time if the Au Pair must perform certain task and have obligations like looking after the children.
+• If the family goes on vacation and takes the Au Pair with them, it counts as work time if the Au Pair must perform certain tasks and have obligations like looking after the children.
 It counts as a holiday if attendance is not compulsory and only insignificant tasks have to be taken on.

 Duties